passagemath/passagemath/CONTRIBUTING.md

 repositories in the [passagemath GitHub organization](https://github.com/passagemath).

 PRs will be reviewed by the passagemath project's maintainer.
+Members of the passagemath organization and the general public are invited to contribute to reviewing PRs.

 All participation in passagemath is subject to the Code of Conduct.
 Code contributions to passagemath are limited to those that